Keep in mind when viewing the weights that sometimes the crop is full and other times it is empty. This can cause the weight to vary.

 Bands are like little ID bracelets.
-They can be metal or plastic and are located just above your bird’s ankle.
+They can be metal or plastic and are located just below your bird’s ankle.
 There are several types of bands.

 Plastic bands are most commonly used to identify softbills.
 They allow aviculturists to quickly distinguish between different birds at a glance- particularly important if you don’t want to catch your birds every time you need to tell who is who.
 Sometimes birds will be banded several times on multiple legs.
 Breeders may put one band on each leg and then clip off a specific band when they discover the sex of a bird.